canjs/can-stache/docs/context.md

 ## Scope and Contexts

-Every part of a stache template is rendered with a given [can.view.Scope scope].
+Every part of a stache template is rendered with a given [can-view-scope scope].
 The scope is used to lookup values.
 A scope can contain multiple places to lookup values.

 Lets look at what happens with the scope the following example: